pckimlong/kimapp/tools/extensions/kimapp-snippets/README.md

 ### Building the Extension

 This extension depends on the `kimapp_feature` JavaScript code located at `/template_generators/kimapp_feature` in the repository root.
-When packaging or publishing the extension, the `copy-kimapp-feature.js` script automatically copies this code to the extension's `src/kimapp_feature` directory.
+When packaging or publishing the extension, the `copy-kimapp-feature.js` script automatically copies this code to the extension's `src/kimapp_feature` directory

 To build the extension: